JamieCallan117/CC-117-legacy-/README.md

 ## Wynncraft Public API

-The bot reads the data from the Wynncraft Public API located here: https://docs.wynncraft.com/ It reads data relating to guilds, and their members, including their guild rank, personal rank and veteran status.
+The bot reads the data from the Wynncraft Public API, docs located here: https://docs.wynncraft.com/ It reads data relating to guilds, and their members, including their guild rank, personal rank and veteran status.